Saker Males and Females, Adults and Young

 A Saker killed on a power-line

 The modern world has brought new problems for Sakers.
 In some areas, farming may remove the food needed by their prey, or even poison the prey to protect crops.
 Sakers have been poisoned too by eating sick prey.
 Power lines for electricity may offer tempting perches, but can kill thousands of Sakers, and other birds of prey, if they are not built safely.
-In one area of Mongolia, 5.5 sakers were being killed each year on every kilometre of line.
+In Mongolia, more than 70 Sakers have been killed each year on every ten kilometres of powerline in some areas and it is estimated that at least 4000 Sakers are electrocuted annually.
+There are relatively inexpensive techniques to make power-poles safe, and a falconer-led programme is currently underway for this in Mongolia.
+Unfortunately, many new dangerous lines continue to be built, especially in developing regions of Asia and Africa.

 We do not yet know which of the problems for Sakers have been most serious, but we do know that Sakers have almost disappeared from some areas where they were once common enough for many to be trapped for falconry.
 Overall, the number of breeding Sakers in the wild is thought to be half what it was 25 years ago.
 It is therefore very important to work against poisoning, to make power-lines safe for perching and to follow regulations for trapping.